August 5, 2022

 By AAPA Research Department

 SDOH disproportionately affect patients who are racial minorities.
-Healthcare delivery and management of chronic diseases is directly attributed to SDOH, with lower income communities having a larger share of the disease burden and a disproportionately higher share of poor health outcomes.3 Between 1935 and 2016, persons in rural communities had a ten-year shorter life expectancy than the U.S. overall; African-Americans have the lowest life-expectancy of all ethnicities in the United States.4 This has been recently illustrated with COVID-19 exposure and infection.
+SDOH are directly related to healthcare delivery and management, with lower income communities having a larger share of the disease burden and a disproportionately higher share of poor health outcomes.3 Between 1935 and 2016, persons in rural communities had a ten-year shorter life expectancy than the U.S. overall; African-Americans have the lowest life-expectancy of all ethnicities in the United States.4 This has been recently illustrated with COVID-19 exposure and infection.
 Across the U.S., death rates from COVID-19 show that 61.6 per 100,000 African Americans die compared to 28.5 per 100,000 white Americans; similar findings are true for indigenous persons (43.2) as well.5

 In May 2019, AAPA surveyed PAs on whether or not they regularly ask new and existing patients about a variety of social determinants of health, including things related to race, ethnicity, sexual orientation, gender identity, socioeconomic and housing factors, employment and education, and other things such as safety, domestic violence, social support and stress.
 Seven in 10 PAs (70.8%) report that they are “likely to,” “usually,” or “always” review any social determinants before assessing a patient.
 Almost three in five (57.8%) report updating SDOH data for an individual patient during most or every visit.